GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Right now you are a prisoner of each application you use.
-You have only the options that were given you by the developer of that application.
+> ### The problem with object-oriented languages is they’ve got all this implicit environment that they carry around with them.
+You wanted a banana but what you got was a gorilla holding the banana and the entire jungle.
 >
-> ~ *Ted Nelson*
+> ~ *Joe Armstrong (programmer)*

 ---
 ## 🏎 Quick Facts